dfelinto/blender-manual/manual/modeling/geometry_nodes/input/collection_info.rst

 The *Collection Info* node gets information from collections.
 This can be useful to make an external collection to control parameters in the geometry node tree.

+A *Collection Info* node can be added quickly by dragging a collection into the node editor.

 Inputs
 ======